alexbacanu/recommen.do-functions/functions/reset-free-credits/README.md

 # create-profile

-An appwrite function that syncs the userId between Appwrite Auth, Appwrite Database and Stripe.
+An appwrite function that resets the credits after 30 days since account creation.

 ## 🤖 Documentation

 Simple function that does the following:

-- Creates a document in the `main` database and `profile` collection
+- Finds all documents in the `main` database and `profile` collection based on $createdAt < 30 days, credits = 10, stripeSubscriptionId = none
-- If user exists -> makes sure the email is synced between auth, database and stripe
-- If an unique identifier exists -> that means the email has already created a profile, deleted the account, then gets 0 recommendations.
+- Sets the credits to 0

 _Example input:_